-Claiming that "the fetus does not have the right to life as a person," Singer concludes that neither does the newborn, who is also incapable of perceiving himself as a being, and concludes that "the life of a newborn is less valuable than the life of a pig."
-Singer believes that a newborn would have the right to life only a month after birth, and all contrary thinking represents typically Christian rather than universal ethical values.464 Warren believes similarly.
+concludes that "the life of a newborn is less valuable than the life of a pig."
+Singer believes that a newborn would have the right to life only a month after birth, and all contrary thinking represents typically Christian rather than universal ethical values.471 Warren believes similarly.
 According to Warren's criteria for a human being to be considered a person, it follows that "killing a newborn is not murder."
 Tooley also denies the right to life of newborns with the criterion of self-awareness.
-466 Giubilini and Minerve conclude that "fetuses and newborns do not have the same moral status as real persons" because, they state, "the fact that potential persons are morally irrelevant, and since adoption is not always in the real interest of people, abortion after birth (killing the newborn) should be allowed in all circumstances due to which abortion is usually allowed, because newborns do not have characteristics that would justify the attribution of the right to life".
-467 The aforementioned authors deny the fact that a human being exists as a person with intrinsic dignity, thereby they deny their legal status as subjects, as well as fundamental human rights.
+473 Giubilini and Minerve conclude that "fetuses and newborns do not have the same moral status as real persons" because, they state, "the fact that potential persons are morally irrelevant, and since adoption is not always in the real interest of people, abortion after birth (killing the newborn) should be allowed in all circumstances due to which abortion is usually allowed, because newborns do not have characteristics that would justify the attribution of the right to life".
+474 The aforementioned authors deny the fact that a human being exists as a person with intrinsic dignity, thereby they deny their legal status as subjects, as well as fundamental human rights.
 Intrinsic dignity is the basis of the subjectivity of children who are in a specific position, without legal obligations and responsibilities.
 "Children's rights, as a subtype of human rights, are special rights of a special, vulnerable and dependent group of people - children, and they are not their decoration, nor are they given to them by us adults, but they exist for the sake of the child's dignity as a human being."
-The same applies to human rights of embryo/fetus, which, by analogy, although undeveloped
+The same applies to human rights of embryo/fetus, which, by analogy, although undeveloped and unable to bear responsibility and exercise many rights from legal personality, is suitable for acquiring the status of sui generis, legal subject in development.

-463 Singer, op. cit. note 372, 128 - 130.
+470 Singer, op. cit. note 376, 128 - 130.

-465 Anne Warren, op. cit. note 72, p.
+472 Anne Warren, op. cit. note 72, p.
 55.

-466 Cf. Tooley, op. cit. note 343, 63 - 65.
+473 Cf. Tooley, op. cit. note 347, 63 - 65.

-467 Giubilini, A; Minerva, F., After-birth abortion: why shoould the baby live?, Journal of Medical Ethics, 39, 2013, 5, 261 - 263.
+474 Giubilini, A; Minerva, F., After-birth abortion: why shoould the baby live?, Journal of Medical Ethics, 39, 2013, 5, 261 - 263.
 Giubilini and Minerva believe that euthanasia should be allowed for infants, children with severe abnormalities, therefore it is necessary to give guidelines to doctors under which conditions death is in the best interest of the child.
 "Abortion" after birth should be allowed because the moral status of the individual killed is comparable to a fetus, not a child, and killing a newborn could be ethically permissible in all circumstances as well as abortion on a healthy fetus.
 They believe that newborns, as well as embryos, fetuses, criminals (where the death penalty is legal) are not the subject of a moral right to life, because being human is not a reason for attributing such a right.